RCT and the Cult of Scientism

 Apparently, it’s this clarity, made possible by ignoring millions of cases, that makes so-called “evidenced-based chiropractic” so safe and appealing.

 It gets worse.

-You might be curious to know what health complaints have passed muster and have enough “proof” that chiropractic is helpful:
+You might be curious to know just what health complaints have passed muster and have enough “proof” to warrant that chiropractic is helpful:

 In other words, this subluxation thing you’ve based your practice and patient explanations on?
 No proof.
 Chiropractors treat only biomechanical spinal joint dysfunction and there’s no proof that doing so has any effect on whole body health peripheral to the spinal column.
 There’s just no proof that organic and visceral health issues can be affected by spinal biomechanics.

-Poor Dr. Joseph Flesia, who devoted the last 20 years of his life to the scientific evidence confirming the Vertebral Subluxation Complex, must be rolling in his grave.
+Poor Dr. Joseph Flesia, who devoted the last 20 years of his life to the scientific evidence confirming the Vertebral Subluxation Complex; he must be rolling over in his grave.

 Something happens when a subluxated infant receives chiropractic care and colic resolves.
 Something happens when a subluxated child receives chiropractic care and bedwetting ends.
 Something happens when a subluxated teenager receives chiropractic care and her scoliosis improves.
 Something happens when a subluxated couple receives chiropractic care and soon after gets pregnant after years of trying.
 And it happens, not with every patient, but with a regularity that drug manufacturers can only dream about.